 Once we implement governance (slated for Q4 on the roadmap), holding ALPACA will give you the power to decide the future direction of the protocol itself.
-To appreciate the significance of that, it's important to realize one thing--Alpaca Finance is unlike the majority of current BSC projects.
+To appreciate the significance of that, it's important to realize one thing--Alpaca Finance is unlike the majority of current BNB Chain projects.

-We are not a copy-paste yield farm or low-volume AMM that only provides inflationary farming tokens, adding no real value to the BSC DeFi ecosystem.
-Instead, Alpaca is quickly becoming a foundational layer of BSC, because it offers genuine value as a lending platform posessing the unique strategic advantage of providing leverage.
+We are not a copy-paste yield farm or low-volume AMM that only provides inflationary farming tokens, adding no real value to the BNB Chain DeFi ecosystem.
+Instead, Alpaca is quickly becoming a foundational layer of BNB Chain, because it offers genuine value as a lending platform posessing the unique strategic advantage of providing leverage.
 In this way, we can offer more stable APYs to lenders, higher APYs to yield farmers, and additional liquidity to AMMs and partnered projects we create pools for.
 This is a multiplying enabler for the DeFi ecosystem as a whole.